yarospence/yarospence/README.md

 - 👋 Hi, I’m @Spencer
-- 👀 I’m interested in full stack blockchain development.
+- 👀 I’m interested in blockchain development;
-- 🌱 I’m currently working with Solidity, Truffle, and Ganache.
+- 🌱 I’m currently working with solidity, javascript, react, web 3.0;
-- 💞️ I’m looking to collaborate with experienced backend & frontend developers.
+- 💞️ I’m looking to for a junior blockchain developer position in the DeFi industry.
 - 📫 How to reach me Email: tolivercapital@gmail.com

 <!---